Academic Catalog 2024-2025

 • grade point average (GPA) of at least 2.5 on the last degree completed or at least 2.5 in the last 60 semester (90 quarter) units attempted.

-Depending on the type of the undergraduate degree held, the applicants may be admitted with either a classified or conditional admission status.
+Depending on the type of the undergraduate course completed, the applicant may be admitted with either a classified or conditional admission status.

-Classified Admission: In order to be admitted with a classified status, the applicant must meet all general admission requirements and hold a bachelor’s degree in a STEM field.
+Classified Admission: In order to be admitted with a classified status, the applicant must meet all program admission requirements.

-Conditional Admission: Applicants holding bachelor’s degrees in the fields not related to STEM may be considered for a conditional admission and may have to fulfill additional requirements before they attain a classified status.
-These additional requirements will be determined by evaluating applicant’s transcripts and work-related experience.
-The student must earn a minimum grade point average of 3.0 during the first semester of attendance.
+Conditional Admission: Applicants who have not completed coursework in computer programming, calculus, probability & statistics, as well as a capstone experience related to engineering design fundamentals, may be considered for conditional admissions.
+Those applicants may have fulfill additional requirements before they attain a classified status.
+These additional requirements will be determined by evaluating the applicant's transcripts and work-related experience.
+The student must also earn a minimum grade of B or better in all courses attempted during the first year, (3 terms) of conditionally classified admission.

 Graduate applicants, regardless of citizenship, who do not possess a bachelor's degree from a postsecondary institution where English is the principal language of instruction or who have not attended schools at the secondary level or above for at least three years full-time where English is the principal language of instruction must present one of the following: